-The City of San Marcos is currently accepting applications to fund programs serving children and youth in the San Marcos area for the second round of Grant Funding for the 2016-2017 Fiscal Year.
-If you are already receiving funding from a past funding process that will be used between Oct 2017-2018, you may not apply for this funding for the same program.
+The City of San Marcos is currently accepting applications to fund programs serving children and youth in the San Marcos area for our only round of Grant Funding for the 2017-2018 Fiscal Year.
+If you are already receiving funding from a past funding process that will be used between Oct 2017-2018, you may not apply for this funding for that program.

 Applications must be turned in to the Grant Harris, Jr. Building, 401 E. Hopkins, by noon on March 9, 2018.
 Applications can be downloaded at http://www.sanmarcostx.gov/fundingforyouth.

 To qualify for funds, agencies must: